Kyauktada Township

 Kyauktada Township (ကျောက်တံတား မြို့နယ် /my/) is the center of downtown Yangon, Myanmar.
 The township consists of nine wards, and shares borders with Botataung Township in the east, Seikkan Township and Yangon River in the south, Pabedan Township in the west and Mingala Taungnyunt Township in the north.

 The township is home to many historic buildings, including the Sule Pagoda, the City Hall, the High Court Building, the Strand Hotel as well as embassies of the UK and India.
 Three of the tallest buildings in Yangon, the Traders Hotel (now Sule Shangri-La), the Sakura Tower, and the Center Point Tower are located in Kyauktada.
 Many government offices are headquartered here.
 Maha Bandula Park across from Sule Pagoda and the city hall is a major recreational area in the downtown area.

 The township has five primary schools, one middle school and one high school.
 Many of its school children attend high schools in nearby townships of Botataung and Pabedan.

+Lily (Nyein Nyein Thu) is the first contestant from Kyauktada Township to represent the area at the Miss Universe Myanmar pageant.